Wellington Equestrian Season 2026: Your Complete Guide to the Winter Equestrian Capital

 Current Schedule: View the complete 2026 WEF schedule for weekly competition updates and special events.

-To put this in perspective: Wellington's WEF generates more economic impact than the Super Bowl for Palm Beach County.
-This isn't a local event—it's a global phenomenon happening in your backyard if you live in Wellington.
+Wellington's WEF generates more economic impact than the Super Bowl for Palm Beach County.
+This isn't a local event — it's a global phenomenon happening in your backyard if you live in Wellington.

 If you only experience one thing during Wellington equestrian season, make it Saturday Night Lights.
 This weekly Grand Prix show jumping event combines Olympic-level competition with live entertainment, making it Wellington's social highlight every Saturday night from January through March.